You can save £30 on Hotel Chocolat’s velvetiser this Black Friday

 Hotel Chocolat milky 50% hot chocolate sachets: Was £28, now £21.42, Amazon.co.uk

 If you're already in possession of a velvetiser and hoping to score a deal on Hotel Chocolat's premium chocolate flakes – you're in luck.
-Amazon has currently reduced a whole swathe of the brand's different flavours, including the milky 50, hazelnut and salted caramel hot chocolates, where you'll save 15 per cent.
-Plus, in appliance expert Rosie Conroy's review of the original velvetiser, she found that the brand's flakes "did give rich-tasting results when [she] put them to the test."
+Amazon has currently reduced the brand's classic milk chocolate flavour by almost 25 per cent.
+In appliance expert Rosie Conroy's review of the original velvetiser, she found that the brand's flakes have "rich-tasting results" when she put them to the test.

+Hotel Chocolat salted caramel hot chocolate sachets: Was £15, now £12.75, Johnlewis.com

+Looking for something a bit different?
+Mix it up by making salted caramel hot chocolate, with 15 per cent off at John Lewis.
+Seasoned with Maldon sea salt, these sachets will help you make a mouth-wateringly good beverage.

 More ways to save on the Hotel Chocolat velvetiser